rayanalysis/panda3d-complexpbr/README.md

         # initialize complexpbr's implementation of screenspace AA
         # this replaces CommonFilters functionality
-        # as of the current release, window size must be 1920x1080 for sobel_aa()
         complexpbr.sobel_aa()

         # if complexpbr.sobel_aa() has not been called, you may use CommonFilters